FOSSEE/sdes-stscripts/Version_Control/vcs1/vcs1.rst

 Let's look at an example of home-brew Version Control system

-Version control is just a way of backing up your files, before making changes to it.
-Most people would have cooked up their own version control system, without realizing there are tools built by others which takes the task much more organized and systematic.
+Version control is a way of backing up files, before making changes.
+Most people would have cooked up their own version control system, without realizing, there were tools built by others, that performs the task in a more organized and systematic way.

 ..
 L5